 Business processes, procedures and standards

-Processes, procedures and standards explain how a business should operate.
+Processes, procedures and standards explain how you want your business to operate.

 For example, a retail or hospitality business may want to: